tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/IEXFinance_Env_Setup_Guide.md

 ### Troubleshooting

-It can be frustrating when packages do not install correctly, therefore use the below approaches to troubleshoot any installation issues.
+It can be frustrating when packages do not install correctly, therefore use the below approaches to troubleshoot any installation or usage issues.

 **Update Conda Environment**